|Address1100 Spring Street, Suite 101 Atlanta, GA|

 Cost is a crucial factor to consider when deciding what college to attend.
 At Brown College of Court Reporting, the tuition for in-state residents is $12,450.
 Combined with fees of $495, the $2,205 cost of books and supplies.

-Out-of-state residents can expect to pay more.
+Out-of-state students can expect to pay more.
 While the costs for room, board, and other expenses are the same, out-of-state tuition is significantly higher.
 Out-of-state students must pay $12,945 in tuition.

 Students at Brown College of Court Reporting are eligible for federal financial aid.
-The average federal aid awarded to students at Brown College of Court Reporting was $2,696 last year.
-The percentage of students awarded federal aid was 100%.
+The average federal aid awarded to students at Brown College of Court Reporting was $2,696 last year, with 100% of students being awarded federal aid.
 This shows that if you apply for federal aid, you have a good chance of receiving it.

 Student composition is an important deciding factor for most students applying to Brown College of Court Reporting.